-Indeed, when the Ontario ban originally passed, attorney general Yasir Niqvi acknowledged the difficulty of enforcing the bot ban, as many bot operators are located outside of the province.
+When the Ontario ban on ticket bots passed, attorney general Yasir Niqvi acknowledged the difficulty of enforcing the bot ban, as many bot operators are located outside of the province.
 He cited the 50% resale cap as an easier enforcement tool.
 Two years later, in 2019, Ontario’s government rolled back the 50% resale cap, saying it wasn’t enforceable.

 Similarly, in the U.S. the BOTS Act’s bark has been worse than its bite.
-The Federal Trade Commission—the agency tasked with enforcing the law—couldn’t comment on any instances of enforcement since the BOTS Act’s passage.
+In 2018, two year's after the BOTS Act's passage, the Federal Trade Commission—the agency tasked with enforcing the law—couldn’t comment on any instances of enforcement.

-And even when the law was passed, the Congressional Budget Office judged it unlikely that any enforcement would take place.
+Even when the law was passed, the Congressional Budget Office judged it unlikely that substantial enforcement would take place.

 “CBO estimates that [revenues from civil penalties] would be insignificant because of the small number of cases that the agency would probably pursue.”